 - Measure your medium-coarse coffee grounds, estimating 1 tablespoon per 5-ounce cup you aim to brew.

 - Place the coffee grounds in the filter, then pour a small amount of water over the grounds to saturate them.

 - Slowly pour the hot water over the grounds while keeping the water level safely below the top lip.

 - Slowly pour the rest of the water needed to brew the desired amount over the grounds in a circular fashion to evenly soak the grounds.

 - Lift the filter with grounds out of the brewer and discard, then pour your coffee into a cup and enjoy.

 Although coffee can have some super health benefits, you'll want to be cap your intake.

-As with other stimulants and caffeine sources, getting too much caffeine — aka more than 400 milligrams or about four cups per day in healthy adults and up to 300 milligrams caffeine per day in healthy pregnant women — can lead to some undesirable side effects, per a November 2017 report in Food and Chemical Toxicology.
+As with other stimulants and caffeine sources, getting too much caffeine — aka more than 400 milligrams or about 4 cups per day in healthy adults and up to 300 milligrams caffeine per day in healthy pregnant people — can lead to some undesirable side effects, per a November 2017 report in Food and Chemical Toxicology.